 Our first project of the school year, was to talk about how to keep each other safe.
 We talked about how it is important to tell a trusted adult if something at school, home or on the internet makes you feel upset, hurt or worried.
-We discussed who trusted adults are and came up with: parents, Teachers, Teaching Assistants, Mid-day Assistants and school governors.
+We discussed who trusted adults are and came up with: Parents, Teachers, Teaching Assistants, Mid-day Assistants and School Governors.
 We discussed some of the things that could cause any of the children at our school to worry and they included: bullying at school or home; seeing things that they shouldn't on the internet; people saying things that make them feel uncomfortable; anybody physically hurting them; and more.

 We then devised a poster with the word TELL, to encourage children to let someone know.

-During November, our School Council, actively support both Inter-faith week and Anti-bullying week.
+During November, our School Council, actively supported both Inter-faith week and Anti-bullying week.
 For their assembly this year the children spoke how discrimination can come in all forms such as gender, race, age religious beliefs and more.

 We spoke about how our differences should be celebrated and they are what makes us unique.